 The catch a bug game printable contains six different game boards with a big jar on each sheet.
 You can laminate or contact the game boards for extra durability if you like.
 It also contains a sheet of bugs.
 Depending on how you play the game and how old your child is you will need to print out multiple copies of this sheet.
 Cut out each bug’s circle to make the playing pieces.

 At the bottom of the bug sheet is a set of six coloured dots, use these dots to make a colour dice.
 Cut them out and glue them on to your extra dice or onto a small square wooden block.
 We just used a simple glue stick to glue ours on and it worked well.

-The idea behind this game is really simple… put the little bugs in your jar.
+The idea behind this catch a bug game is really simple, fill up your jar with cute little bugs.
 How you do that will depend on what version of the game you want to play.

-Give each player a playing board and place the bugs in the middle of the table.
+To play this version of the game, give each player a playing board and place the bugs in the middle of the table.
 The more players you have the more bugs you’ll need.
-Using the colour dice each player takes turns to roll the dice and then put that colour bug in their jar.
+Use the dots to make a colour dice and have each player takes turns to roll the dice and then put that colour bug in their jar.

 Count and Catch a Bug Game.

-Give each player a playing board and place a pile of bugs in the middle.
+To play this game, give each player a playing board and place a pile of bugs in the middle of the table.
 The more players you have the more bugs you will need.
 Using a regular dice, each player takes turns to roll the dice and put that number of bugs in their jar.
 The first person to fill their jar with bugs wins.

 For older children use two dice and add both numbers together to practice simple addition.